gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 Say:

 >"*You have finished this part.
-Next you have two computer tests.
-Do you want to continue or have a little break?*"
+Next you have two computer tests in this room.
+Do you want to continue or have a little break?
+Please put your phone outside the room.*"

 ### Set-up for computer-based tasks